-South Africa's top court orders Zuma-appointed chief prosecutor to vacate post
+South Africa's top court orders Zuma-appointed chief prosecutor to leave post

-JOHANNESBURG (Reuters) - South Africa’s Constitutional Court ruled on Monday the appointment of the chief prosecutor, who was given his job after former president Jacob Zuma removed his predecessor, is invalid and ordered that his replacement be made within 90 days.
+JOHANNESBURG (Reuters) - South Africa’s Constitutional Court on Monday ruled the appointment of the chief prosecutor, who was given his job after former president Jacob Zuma removed his predecessor, was invalid and ordered that he be replaced within 90 days.

 Shaun Abrahams was appealing against an earlier High Court judgment that ruled that the removal of predecessor Mxolisi Nxasana was unlawful and that his own appointment be revoked.